Are insomnia and sleep apnea related?

 What is Sleep Apnea?

-Sleep apnea is a serious sleep disorder that occurs when a person's breathing is interrupted during sleep.
+Sleep apnea is a severe sleep disorder that occurs when a person's breathing is interrupted during sleep.
 This can happen hundreds of times a night.

 There are two main types of sleep apnea: obstructive sleep apnea (OSA), the more common form, and central sleep apnea.
-OSA is caused by a blockage of the airway, usually when the soft tissue in the back of the throat collapses during sleep.
+OSA is caused by an airway blockage, usually when the soft tissue in the back of the throat collapses during sleep.

-Symptoms of sleep apnea include loud snoring, restless sleep, and waking up with a choking or gasping sensation.
+Sleep apnea symptoms include loud snoring, restless sleep, and waking up with a choking or gasping sensation.
 Sleep apnea can lead to daytime fatigue, morning headaches, and difficulty concentrating.

 The Bidirectional Relationship Between Insomnia and Sleep Apnea